• Meet Kim

 Gulf State Park Alabama Adventure

-While most travelers go to Gulf Shores, AL for their white-sand beaches, which they should because it’s one of the best beaches in the USA, however, in Gulf Shores, there’s a whole other side to outdoor fun –and part of it is Gulf State Park Alabama Adventure.
-We took a quick tour of the facilities and grounds before the workshop started, and now I want to go back to bring my grandson so we can stay in a cabin and play!
+While most travelers go to Gulf Shores, AL, for their white-sand beaches, which they should because it’s one of the best beaches in the USA, however, in Gulf Shores, there’s a whole other side to outdoor fun –and part of it is Gulf State Park Alabama Adventure.
+We took a quick tour of the facilities and grounds before the workshop started, and now I want to return to bring my grandson so we can stay in a cabin and play!
 It was amazing.
 I was hosted at the park, lunch, and all by Visit Gulf Shores, Alabama.

 While attending a Writer’s Workshop in Gulf Shores, we participated in the workshop inside the screened-in porch in the park called Sweetbay Porch.
 While I was there to learn more about traveling writing, I caught myself daydreaming about going back to the park someday.
 You might say my focus was a little off.

-Related: Alabama Gulf Coast Zoo Animal Encounters(Opens in a new browser tab)
+Related: Alabama Gulf Coast Zoo Animal Encounters

 Gulf State Park Alabama Adventure